Adobe-Android/NumberCounter/README.md

 *Reference: https://raid6.com.au/~onlyjob/posts/arena/*

 ### Why?
 Strings are manipulated extremely often and this is a fantastic example with a lot of data and a long enough run-time to present more accurate results.
-Unfortunately, Pypy doesn't work with Python 3 features and so it was omitted from this test.
-It may also be dropped in all other benchmarks until it supports Python 3.
-I opted to use StringBuilder to speed up the Java implementation.
+Pypy benchmarks can be expected in the future.
+I also opted to use StringBuilder to speed up the Java implementation.
 **The C++ version is compiled with the -0s optimization.**

 |          | C++ (GCC 7.3.0) | exec.time.sec | str.size |